-College Now/Transfer
+College Now

-COCC works with area high schools to offer college-level general education transfer courses in the high schools, taught by high school instructors, exclusively for high school students.
-The fee is \$15 per credit, a savings of more than \$200 for a COCC four-credit course.
-Classes can be used to meet COCC certificate or degree requirements, as well as for transfer to community colleges and most universities across the U.S. For complete details and a listing of courses offered in a specific high school, contact the high school counselor, call 541-504-2930 or visit the College Now/Transfer website at http://dualcredit.cocc.edu/ transfer.
-Courses are limited to high school juniors and seniors.
+COCC works with area high schools to offer students the opportunity to earn college credit for certain career and technical education and general education transfer courses they complete at their schools.
+Courses offered vary by high school and are designed for high school juniors and seniors.
+The fee is \$15 per college credit.
+General education transfer courses can be used to meet COCC certificate or degree requirements as well as for transfer to most Oregon community colleges and universities.
+Students should check with all colleges about their policies for transferring college credits earned in high school.
+For complete details and a listing of courses offered by high school, contact the high school counselor, call COCC's College Now office at 541-504-2930, or visit the College Now web page at www.cocc. edu/College-Now.